nlfiedler/zorigami/NOTES.md

     1. file: if SHA256 differs, file changed
     1. Descend into common directories
 1. Somehow compute new tree SHA1, then recompute all parents

-#### Large File Support

-Not going to do this for now.
-The basic idea would be to use a rolling checksum (or rolling hash or rolling sum) to determine the chunk boundaries, or cut points, and then save only the changed chunks of the large file.
-However, this would require having the original file on hand to compute the same checksums.
-The advantage of such an approach would be to deduplicate chunks within a file, and handle shifting file contents.

 #### Duplicate chunk detection